ibm-cloud-docs/Backup/restore-SQLDB.md

 2. Remove the primary database from the AlwaysOn Availability Group.
 3. Delete the database from all secondary replicas.
 4. Restore the primary database to the original database name by using the Overwrite Existing Databases option.
 5. Add the restored primary database to the AlwaysOn Availability Group by using the Full Synchronization option.
-After you restored an SQL Server database to the primary replica, to reduce the amount of required replication traffic, you can restore the database to secondary replica servers.
+After you restored an SQL Server database to the primary replica, you can restore the database to secondary replica servers to reduce the amount of required replication traffic.

 ### Restoring a secondary database in an AlwaysOn Availability Group
 {: #restoreSecondaryAAG}